UW-UPL/uw-upl.github.io/README.md

 and type

 ```
-$ jekyll serve
+$ jekyll serve --config _config.yml,_config.dev.yml
 ```

-This will launch a local server (by default on port 4000 -- see `_config.yml` if you intend to change this!)
+This will launch a local server on port 4000 -- see `_config.dev.yml` if you intend to change this for yourself.

 ## How to do common things